YzENT/HP-Exporter-Plugins/README.md

 ## Special Thanks

-Special thanks to ModularCV for providing the initial template for `Livery UV Template.png` and material settings.
+ModularCV for providing the initial template for `Livery UV Template.png` and material settings.
+Xpr3xa for providing shader examples and material settings.